 Here is a sobering stat: Ali Abdelaziz stood to make at least $500k in tournament management fees tonight from his clients including Vinny M and Lance Palmer.
 His annual WSOF salary was $100k.

 — Mike Russell (@MIKERUSSELLMMA) January 1, 2019

 By allowing Sefo, Silva, and Abdelaziz to engage in these practices, the new, rebranded PFL is falling into many of the same pitfalls which raised them legal issues in their former incarnation.
 When CEO Peter Murray stated “I really can’t speak to the past,” maybe it’s time to realize the past is actually the present and there are legitimate concerns about this being an ongoing issue.

-Should Sefo, Silva, and Abdelaziz continue operating in this manner, scrutiny and criticism is warranted, and accountability from shareholders should be expected.
+Should Ray Sefo, Carlos Silva, and Ali Abdelaziz continue operating in this manner, scrutiny and criticism is warranted, and accountability from shareholders should be expected.